-Child's Name: Local Program: Date of Birth: Local ID #: Local Program: Include both the steps to exit the Early Intervention program, as well as the supports identified as needed.
-Steps to exit the Program include: Child Find information transmitted to the receiving program Transmission of additional information to the receiving program, such as the most recent evaluation, assessments, IFSP/IEP (with parental consent) Gathering child progress measurement information, reviewing with family, and completing all required data entry Other steps which will vary depending on the program to which the child is transitioning: Supports include things such as: Activities to support the transition of the child as identified by the IFSP/IEP team Strategies/supports needed by the toddler or preschooler and his or her family Discussions with families/parents regarding future program options and other matters related to the transition of their child Training of early learning practitioners that will be receiving the child information, as well as all activities and specific steps that occur related to transition.
-It should include information related to all aspects of transition, not just the transmission of information or skills needed by the child.
+Child's Name: Date of Birth: Local Program: ID#:

+Include both the steps to exit the Early Intervention Program, as well as the supports identified as needed.
+Steps to exit he program include: Child find information transmitted to the receiving program • Transmission of additional information to the receiving program, such as the most recent evaluation, assessments and IFSP/IEP (with parental consent) • Gathering child progress measurement information, reviewing with family, and completing all required data entry. • Other steps which will vary depending on the program to which the child is transitioning Supports include things such as: Activities to support the transition of the child as identified by the IFSP/IEP team • Strategies/supports needed by the toddler or preschooler and his or her family • Discussions with families/parents regarding future program options and other matters related to transition of their child. • Training of early learning practitioners who will be receiving the child information should be specific to the child and family, and should document the sharing of information, as well as all nctivities and specific steps that occur related to transition.
+It should include information related to all aspects of ransition, not just the transmission of information or skills needed by the child.
+Fhis plan should be written in conjunction with the team as part of an IFSP or IEP team meeting.
+It should be reviewed and updated as needed, and will be reviewed at he required transition meeting.
+For children at the age to transition from Infant/Toddler to Preschool Early Intervention, the parent should be made aware that basic hild information is transmitted to the Preschool for child find purposes.
+With parental permission, further information is exchanged between the programs to ensure a mooth transition for the child, including the most recent evaluation and assessment of the child, and the IFSP.